 It’s less than 100 metres from the shore to the centre of the park, which is marked by buoys.
 The biggest of the wrecks is the Bajan Queen, a working tug boat, later converted to a party boat and finally cleaned and scuttled in 2002.
 Even though she is in about 35ft of water, the fish life around the Bajan Queen can easily be seen from the surface.
 The Cornwallis, a Canadian freighter sunk by a torpedo during the second world war, is in shallower water, as is a naval landing barge, which is also closest to the shore.

-Kayaks or paddle boards You'll see parrot fish, large shoals of silvery striped bream and the weird looking black bar (thought it's red), with its bulging eyes and tell-tale bar near its gills.
+Kayaks or paddle boards You'll see parrot fish, large shoals of silvery striped bream and the weird looking black bar (although it's red), with its bulging eyes and tell-tale bar near its gills.
 Pictured below.
 And of course, you should see a turtle or two.
 A Coconut Court guest recently saw a spotted moray eel on the wreck closest to the shore!

 The swim is perfect for confident swimmers.
 Guests with children or weaker swimmers can hire a kayak or a stand up paddle board from the nearby Cruising Club and paddle out.
 Just tie off on one of the buoys, ensuring you also secure your paddles.